headstar/beans-graph/README.md

     }
 }
 ```
-The example above enables the beans graph producer (`@EnableBeansGraph`) and configures a reporter which prints the result to `System.out`.
+The example above enables the beans graph producer (`@EnableBeansGraph`) and configures a reporter which prints the result to the default destination (`System.out`).

 ###License